 If you’re embarking on your first app, you need to register your organisation with an Apple Developer Program and choose a distribution program.

 These programs allow developers to issue Provisioning Profiles for their apps.
-Provisioning Profile is kind of like a passport, issued to your app by Apple, and it permits an app to be installed on particular devices.
+A Provisioning Profile is kind of like a passport, issued to your app by Apple, and it permits an app to be installed on particular devices.
 Each ‘passport’ contains the app’s distribution certificate, a list of UDIDs and a bunch of less interesting techy stuff.

 Usually a client gives their developer login and password access to their Developer Program.
 This ensures all apps are kept within the organisation instead of with different software vendors.
 The two programs are: